vatesfr/xen-orchestra/@vates/disposable/USAGE.md

 }, host => [host])

-// it will wait 10e3 after the call of the disposer using(debounceResource(getConnection(host), 10e3), connection => {})
+// it will wait for 10e3 before calling the disposer using(debounceResource(getConnection(host), 10e3), connection => {})
 ```